Pediatric Eye Care

 While there may be some obvious signs of visual disorders, many vision problems can only be detected by a qualified eye doctor during a comprehensive eye exam.

-Schedule an appointment at Dr. David Epp, and give your child the gift of clear vision.
+Schedule an appointment with us, and give your child the gift of clear vision.

 Is your child having trouble seeing?

 It is not always easy to spot vision problems in kids.

 Some symptoms are more obvious, like squinting or holding reading materials very close.
 But often the early signs are subtle and can even be misdiagnosed.

 Your child may be experiencing a vision problem if he or she does any of the following: